rutaganda-salim/devfolio/README.md

-# 🚀 Portfolio - Frontend Developer & Product Designer
+# 🚀 Portfolio - Frontend Engineer & Product Designer

 Welcome to my portfolio!
 This repository highlights my work as a **Frontend Developer** and **Product Designer**, showcasing a blend of clean code, responsive designs, and user-centric experiences.